joemoose/dungeoneers.d20/docs/character.md

 If you would prefer to pick from a standard starting equipment set, select from the following:

-- **Figher**: heavy hooded cloak of their choice of color, adventuring gear, travel rations, a dagger, gambeson, helmet, spear, and 10 coins
+- **Figher**: hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, hauberk, helmet, spear, and 10 coins
-- **Healer**: heavy hooded cloak of their choice of color, adventuring gear, travel rations, a dagger, healer’s kit, bag of books, and 60 coins
+- **Healer**: hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, healer’s kit, bag of books, and 60 coins
-- **Magic-User**: heavy hooded cloak of their choice of color, adventuring gear, travel rations, a dagger, three spell tablets, and 10 coins
+- **Magic-User**: hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, three spell tablets, and 10 coins
-- **Ranger**: heavy hooded cloak of their choice of color, adventuring gear, travel rations, a dagger, gambeson, shortbow and a quiver of arrows, loyal animal companion, and 10 coins
+- **Ranger**: hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, helmet, shortbow and a quiver of arrows, loyal animal companion, and 10 coins
-- **Rogue**: heavy hooded cloak of their choice of color, adventuring gear, travel rations, two daggers, gambeson, and 60 coins
+- **Rogue**: hooded cloak of your choice of color, adventuring gear, travel rations, two daggers, helmet, and 60 coins
-- **Scholar**: heavy hooded cloak of their choice of color, adventuring gear, travel rations, a dagger, a bottle of fine wine, a bag of books, a spell tablet, and 10 coins.
+- **Scholar**: hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, a bottle of fine wine, a bag of books, a spell tablet, and 10 coins.

 !!! note